Tolerance/Tolerance/docs/operations.rst

     });

-This class accepts any supported `PHP callable <http://php.net/manual/en/language.types.callable.php>`_, so you can also uses object methods for instance:
+This class accepts any supported `PHP callable <http://php.net/manual/en/language.types.callable.php>`_, so you can also use object methods.
+For instance:

 .. code-block:: php